History (HIST)

 HIST 277C Fascism Past and Present (4 Credits)

-This course examines fascism with respect to historical origins, its political and social manifestations in the 1920s-1940s, and its repercussions and recurrences since the Second World War.
-The course examine fascism as a general concept, Italian fascism, German Nazism, and other variants in the period of historical fascism.
-The latter part of the course examines fascism in the recent past and present.
+This course examines fascism with respect to historical origins, its political and social manifestations in the 1920s-1940s, and its post-WW2 legacy.
+Specifically, the course addresses fascism as a general concept, Italian fascism, German Nazism, and other variants in the period of historical fascism.
+The latter part of the course examines fascism in recent past and present manifestations.

 Prerequisites: You must take INTG 100 or 205 prior to taking a Thematic Focus Course.
 You must take a Cultural and Social Difference: Identity (CI) course prior to or at the same time as Thematic Focus Courses.